 Worst places to live in Alberta

-These places occupy undesirable spots on the province’s crime index rating, unemployment level, tax rate, access to health care, serenity, and cost of living.
+These places occupy undesirable spots on the province’s unemployment rate, tax rate, access to health care, serenity, crime severity index, and cost of living.

-Lethbridge, found in the southern part of Alberta tops our list of the worst places to live in Alberta.
+Lethbridge, found in the southern part of the province comes off as the most dangerous to live in Alberta.

 It is located in the foothills of the Rocky Mountains and is about an hour’s drive from Calgary.

-With Hiking and camping in the mountains, visiting the Waterton Lakes National Park, and enjoying the city’s many museums and art galleries as popular activities for tourists.
+Tourists often find themselves hiking and camping in the mountains, visiting the Waterton Lakes National Park, and enjoying the city’s many museums and art galleries.

-This city ranks highest in crime rate in Alberta, according to Numbeo, Lethbridge is the highest ranked crime-affected city in Canada.
+But this city ranks highest in crime rate in Alberta.
+According to Numbeo, Lethbridge is the highest-ranked crime-affected city in Canada.